copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Crusader's Rage
-You deal 25% more damage per 25% HP missing, up to 50%.
+You deal 25% more damage per every 25% HP missing, up to 50%.
 Your wound recovery times are reduced by {% CRUSADERS_RAGE_HEAL %} HP.
 * Wound reduction is not applied if the soldier entered a bleeding out state during the mission.

 ## Cutthroat